paulross/pymemtrace/README.rst

   An example of *coarse* execution granularity is measuring the memory usage every second.
   An example of *fine* execution granularity is recording the memory usage every Python line.
 - *Memory Cost*: How much extra memory the tool needs.
-- *Execution Cost*: How much is the execution time is increased.
+- *Execution Cost*: How much the execution time is increased.

 Clearly there are trade-offs between these depending on the problem you are trying to solve.